martafonekVOLE/test_proj/README.md

 1. Open terminal and navigate to root directory (*rest-app*).
 2. Copy .env.example to .env and fill `RAPID_API_KEY` with your **RAPIDAPI API KEY**.
 3. Run `composer i` in order to install laravel and related packages.
+4. Run `php artisan key:generate` in order to generate an application key.
-4. Run `php artisan serve` in order to run the application.
+5. Run `php artisan serve` in order to run the application.
 You will be provided with information about where the project is running (*default: http://127.0.0.1:8000*).

 ## Hosted app